AnotheRealitySrl/Reflectis-Documentation/docs/Reflectis/intro.md

 More info about **Creator Kit** [here](/docs/2024.3/CK/intro)!

-[DA CAMBIARE]
-- Are you a new creator?
-Read [Getting Started](gettingstarted/prerequisites)!
+- Are you a new user?
+Read [Getting Started](gettingstarted/firststeps)!
-- Looking for ready-to-use components?
-Explore our list of [drag-and-drop components](creatorkitcomponents/How-to-add-a-component).
+- Looking for a specific tutorial?
+Explore our sections list of [Reflectis 3D worlds](3dworld/intro).
-- Do you want to use Visual Scripting?
-Check out our custom nodes of [Visual Scripting](visualscripting/configuration).
+- Do you not know any specific terms in this guide?
+Check our [Glossary](glossary).

 _Enjoy envisioning new possible worlds and interactions for the different player bases at your disposal!_